Bogdanp/quicksilver.vim/README.md

 insert mode.
 Typing any key will update the list of suggestions and pressing `CR` will open the first item in the suggestion list.
 Use `^c` to quickly close the buffer.

+Pressing `Tab` or `CR` when there's no pattern will go up a directory.

+`C-w` clears the entire pattern.
+If there is no pattern, it will go up a directory.

 # Requirements